invertedtomato/feather2/README.md

 # InvertedTomato.Feather2
 Feather2 is extremely fast and lightweight network messaging system.
 It's kinda like WCF, without the nonsense and with scolding fast speeds.
-It's great for applications communicating over a network when speed, efficentcy or the one-way nature of traditional web APIs isn't a great fit.
+It's great for applications communicating over a network when speed, efficiency or the one-way nature of traditional web APIs isn't a great fit.

 Feather2 is the replacement of Feather1.
-Feather1 was great, though it's interface was cumberson in areas and it lacked flexibiliy and UDP support.
+Feather1 was great, though it's interface was cumbersome in areas, it lacked flexibility and UDP support and it was limited to .NET Framework.
+Feather2 addresses all of those issues.

 ## TLDR, how do I make it go?
 ### TCP Server